miguelrodriguezp99/miracle-ui/README.md

 ---

-Thank you for using Mirakle UI!
+Thank you for using Miracle UI!
 We hope our components make your development process faster and more enjoyable.

-npx lerna run rollup --scope=@mirakle-ui/button npx lerna run rollup npx lerna version --no-private npx lerna publish --no-private
+npx lerna run rollup --scope=@miracle-ui/button npx lerna run rollup npx lerna version --no-private npx lerna publish --no-private